-- The College has cancelled his or her class.
-Refund checks will be automatically mailed to address on file with Registrar's Office after the Add/Drop period for those students unable to reschedule a cancelled class. - He or she has officially dropped a class during a designated refund period.
-A refund check will be automatically mailed to the address on file with the Registrar's Office after the Add/Drop period.
+- The College has cancelled the student's class.
+If a refund is due back to the student, a check will be mailed to the address on file with the Registrar's Office after the Add/Drop period. - A student has officially dropped a class during a designated refund period; a reversal of tuition and fees will be calculated and if a student is due a refund, the refund check will be mailed to the address on file with the Registrar's Office after the Add/Drop period.